 - Tell your provider if you have had a bleeding disorder.
 Also tell your provider if you are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
 You may need to stop taking these medicines before the test.

-- You should not use tampons, vaginal creams or medicines, or douche for 24 hours before the procedure.
+- Don't use tampons, vaginal creams or medicines, or douche for 24 hours before the procedure.

-- You should not have sex for 24 hours before the procedure.
+- Don't have sex for 24 hours before the procedure.

 - Your healthcare provider may tell you to take a pain reliever 30 minutes before the procedure.
 Or you may be given medicine to help you relax before the anesthesia is started.
 You will need someone to drive you home afterward.

 - You may want to bring a sanitary pad to wear home after the procedure.